IT21172700/MAD-Project/README.md

 ## Team Members:
+The lives of common people have been significantly impacted mostly by country's current economic crisis.
+“Give-it” is a mobile application designed to connect individuals and organizations that wish to donate to various causes with charities that need support.
+The app allows users to browse and donate to a variety of charitable organizations and causes with ease.

 | Member | Registration Number | Name | GitHub UserName |
 | ------------- |:-------------:| -----| :-----: |